rwynn/monstache-site/src/advanced.md

 To create a golang plugin for monstache

 - git clone `monstache` somewhere outside your $GOPATH
-- only if you are using Elasticsearch 2 or 5 then switch to the `rel3` branch with `git checkout rel3`.
-Otherwise, stay on `master`
+- checkout the correct branch for your version of Monstache.
+See Versions above.
 - in the monstache root directory run `go install`
 - create a .go source file for your plugin in the monstache root directory with the package name `main`
-- import `github.com/rwynn/monstache/monstachemap` for Elasticsearch 6+ or `gopkg.in/rwynn/monstache.v3/monstachemap` for Elasticsearch 2 or 5
-- implement at least one of the following functions: `Map`, `Filter`, `Pipeline`, `Process`
+- implement one or more of the following functions: `Map`, `Filter`, `Pipeline`, `Process`

 ```go